-Take your seats and enjoy a summer celebration of music, art, opera and literature at the Buxton International Festival.
+Take your seats and enjoy a summer celebration of music, art, opera and literature on the edge of the scenic Peak District.

 Then there’s the venue: Buxton Opera House was designed by famous theatrical architect Frank Matcham, and this intimate Edwardian building brings a grand helping of visual beauty to the event, welcoming opera fans and newcomers alike.

-This year’s Buxton International Festival takes place between 6-22 July, and tickets for all events on the programme are available for purchase now.
+Buxton International Festival 2019 takes place between 5-21 July; tickets for all events on the programme are available for purchase now.